RedhaAmedi/wifi-cottage-heating/README.md

 In winter, the summer cottage is left cold and empty.
 When the family plans to return for Christmas, the house must be warm, a process that takes days.
 To avoid waste and discomfort, we wanted to make it possible to turn on the heat in advance from anywhere using just a mobile phone.

 No extra devices.
-No complication, only what is needed.
+No complication.
+Only what is needed.

 ## ⚙️ Solution Summary